Regenerative Medicine and Cellular Therapies Division

 We conduct basic and applied research focussed at studying and controlling cellular processes.
 For therapeutic benefit through the development of:

-These materials are derived from natural and synthetic polymers and have been shown to control mammalian cell behaviour to stimulate tissue repair processes.
+We are developing new technologies to develop bioelectronics medicines.
+Materials are derived from natural and synthetic polymers and have been shown to control mammalian cell behaviour to stimulate tissue repair processes.

 We are also developing non-viral delivery systems for the delivery of DNA, mRNA and proteins to control tissue regeneration.